josdejong/mathjs/docs/datatypes/matrices.md

 ```

 Note that the dimensions themselves do not have a meaning attached.
-When creating and printing a two dimensional matrix, the first dimension is
+When creating and printing a two-dimensional matrix, the first dimension is
 normally rendered as the _column_, and the second dimension is rendered as
 the _row_.
 For example: